saltedbones/Africology-and-African-American-Studies/pages/resources.md

 ## Awards and Scholarships

+The department offers three internal awards for graduating seniors—two privately-sponsored awards for outstanding academic performance and one departmental award for outstanding service.
+The Department of African American Studies supervises the Temple in Ghana program, which allows students to study for six weeks during the summer at the University of Ghana in Accra.
+Academic awards are given annually at the Department’s celebration held the week before Commencement.
+All African and African American Studies students are eligible for the awards for academic excellence below.
+Students receiving the awards must have outstanding academic records.

 **Adeniyi Coker Award**

 This award is given in the name of the first student to receive a PhD in African American Studies in the nation from an academic department.
 Dr. Adeniyi Coker has been an exemplary graduate of the department and has achieved a high status as an author, professor, and distinguished scholar.
 The student who receives this award demonstrates Pan African ideals in work and expression.